 So this email will show you 5 videos worth modeling to help you write great titles and save time.

-Btw, if you want to save more time and use a title generator that uses all the titles ever featured in Creator Hooks, check out Creator Hooks Pro.
+P.S.
+If you want to save more time and use a title generator that uses all the titles from this newsletter, check out Creator Hooks Pro.

 Why this works: